The Trump Organization: IRS audit

 In 2024, the New York Times and ProPublica reported that the Internal Revenue Service investigated whether Trump had twice written off losses of his Trump International Hotel and Tower (Chicago) through construction cost overruns, lagging sales, and selling residential units below value.
 In his 2008 tax return, he declared the property to be worthless.
 The two publications calculated that – of the total deduction of $697 million Trump claimed that year – up to $651 million were based on the property's worthlessness.
 In 2010, he passed ownership of the property from one of his business entities to another one and claimed another $168 million for the next 10 years.
 The publications, "in consultation with tax experts, calculated that the revision sought by the IRS would create a new tax bill of more than $100 million, plus interest and potential penalties".

 "Corporate death penalty"

-In September 2023, Arthur Engoron, the judge presiding over the civil suit, ruled that Trump, his adult sons and the organization repeatedly committed fraud and ordered their New York business certificates canceled and their business entities sent into receivership for dissolution in what has been described by observers as a 'corporate death penalty'.
+In September 2023, Arthur Engoron, the judge presiding over the civil suit, ruled that Trump, his adult sons and the organization repeatedly committed fraud and ordered their New York business certificates canceled and their business entities sent into receivership for dissolution in what has been described by observers as a "corporate death penalty".

+Lawsuit against Capital One bank

+In 2021, Capital One closed more than 300 Trump Organization bank accounts, saying that "[t]he closures were the result of months of analysis and a careful review by Capital One's AML team in accordance with bank policies and regulatory guidance".
+In March 2025, the Trump Organization sued the bank in Florida federal court, stating the bank closed the accounts for political reasons.
+The bank's filing in response said that the accounts' transactions were reviewed by anti-money-laundering experts who found the transaction patterns were "among the types of activity flagged by federal banking guidance".